 CHI Health Schuyler

-TodayMemorial Hospital is licensed for 25 critical access beds.
-As a critical access hospital in a rural setting, Memorial Hospital offers a wide variety of services to the residents of Colfax County.
+CHI Health Schuyler is a critical access hospital in a rural setting.
+In addition to its 25 critical access beds CHI Health Schuyler offers a wide variety of services to the residents of Colfax County.
 24-hour emergency services, inpatient medical and surgical care, outpatient observation, outpatient surgical and skilled services are provided locally for patients of all ages.

 A full complement of outpatient diagnostic and therapeutic services are also available such laboratory, radiology, physical therapy, occupational therapy, sleep studies and cardiac rehabilitation.
 Home Care professional services and Durable Medical Equipment are available locally provided by Alegent Health at Home.